JonasLeetTheWay/SmartTrolley__KIT-IoT4.0-Project/README.md

 2. The connection to the Odoo server running at http://imi-odoo-2004.imi.kit.edu:8069 in the i40lab VLAN
 3. The main module in which the connections are started and monitored.

-Modules 1 and 2 are implemented in the mqttInterface.py and odooInterface.py files and are just simple facades.
+Modules 1 and 2 are implemented in the mqttInterface.py and odooInterface.py respectively, but the real communication happens at Module 3.

 Module 3 is implemented in odoo_mqtt_connector.py.
-A message that arrives at MQTT on the subject of Odoo/in is disassembled here and sent to Odoo in an Odoo-readable format.
-Odoo's response is simply sent back to MQTT on the rpi/odoo/out topic.
+- messages that being published to MQTT broker labeled with topic 'odoo/in' are processed here by Raspberry Pi
+- then sent to Odoo in an Odoo-readable format
+- Odoo's response is then sent back to MQTT broker labeled with topic 'rpi/odoo/out'

 ### Run
 `python3 ./odoo_mqtt_connector.py`